How to Use ChatGPT with StreetSpring for Business Location Research

 4. At what rent level does this location become clearly viable for my concept?

-Prompt 6 — Agent Client Presentation
+Prompt 6 — Generate a Polished Client Summary

 I'm a commercial real estate agent helping a client evaluate locations for a